Green Travel Guide to Clwydian Range & Dee Valley

 Beneath imposing mountains crossed by the Horseshoe Pass, Dee Valley winds its way through historic Llangollen, where Wales welcomes the world at the International Eisteddfod.
 Offa’s Dyke National Trail is an ever-present pathway along this land’s spine, recalling the ancient margins of Wales.
 It links up the area’s special places, as well as connecting with the southern marches and Wales Coast Path beyond.

-Map supplied by Clwydian Range & Dee Valley AONB.
+Our pick of places across Clwydian Range & Dee Valley AONB

 Click on the coloured icons for more information about each listing

 Green = Places to stay; Blue = Places to eat; Yellow = Attractions; Purple = Activities